LusBlack/LusBlack/README.md

 - Howdy🤠 I’m Louis
-- Backend heavy lifter🏋🏽‍♂️ and laravel artisan🏂
+- Backend heavy lifter🏋🏽‍♂️laravel artisan🏂 and Flutter mobile developer📱🐦
-- Tools of trade(for work): Laravel/Php
+- Tools of trade(for work): Laravel/Php and Flutter
-- 🤝🏾looking to collaborate on web and Mobile app projects focusing on the backend
+- 🤝🏾looking to collaborate on web and Mobile app projects
 - 📫 How to reach me -> Lou.ikwuegbu@gmail.com

 <!---